ymeine/editor-frontend-eclipse/src/com/ariatemplates/tools/ide/modes/athtml/highlighting/readme.md

 - extract it from a model produced by an external entity (the backend for instance)
 - create them by parsing the scanned document's portion, using the Eclipse API

-While the first solution is the best one regarding design, the second one is applied here for performances purposes.
+__While the first solution is the best one regarding design, the second one is applied here for performances purposes__.
 We will move to the first one when the backend can provide as much or close efficiency.

 ### The scanner